 Addressing Policy Issues

-- You will be provided with practical skills concerning active participating in controversial discussions, presenting and supporting your own arguments and developing your own research paper.
+- You will be provided with practical skills concerning active participating in controversial discussions, presenting and supporting your own arguments, treating complex theoretical and practical questions and developing your own hypothesis.

-- Preparing the final research paper, based on your previous work.
+- Preparing the final research paper about a particular conflict, based on your previous work.
 The final paper can only be submitted if the previous tasks were passed.

 - 8 ECTS